dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 ## Recovery code {#recovery}

-When you enable multi-factor authentication, a recovery code is created as a safeguard.
-Use the recovery code to disable multi-factor authentication when you can't generate a token with the authenticator app or activate your registered security key.
+When you enable your first multi-factor authentication method, a recovery code is created as a safeguard.
+Use the recovery code to disable multi-factor authentication when you can't generate a one-time password with your authenticator app or activate your registered security key.
 For example, because you lost the security key or the device where the authenticator was installed.

 <warning>
 The recovery code **is the only way to recover access to your account** if you can't generate a one-time password with an authenticator app or activate a security key for completing the 2-step verification process.
 Store the recovery code in a safe, secure place.
 We cannot disable multi-factor authentication without this recovery code.
 </warning>

 When you enter a valid recovery code, multi-factor protection will immediately be disabled.
-To keep your account protected, you'll need to enable it again by connecting a authenticator application or security key to your user profile.
+To keep your account protected, you'll need to enable it again by connecting a one-time password authenticator application or security key to your user profile.
 A new recovery code will be generated for you then.

 <div class="section-steps" markdown="1">
 ##### Disabling multi-factor authentication using the recovery code